iiasa/Condor_run_R/README.md

 ### The script does not progress
 The output may be blocked.
 On Linux, this can happen on account of entering CTRL-S, enter CTRL-Q to unblock.
 On Windows, this may happen when clicking on the Command Prompt window.
 Give the window focus and hit backspace or enter CTRL-Q to unblock it.
 To get rid of this annoying behavior permanently, right-click on the Command Prompt titlebar and select **Defaults**.
 In the dialog that appears, in the **Options** tab, deselect **QuickEdit Mode** and click **OK**.

-### When transferring the bundle, jobs keep on cycling between idle and running
+### When transferring the bundle, jobs stay in the running state indefinately

-This behavior can occur on account of an outdated IP address being cached.
+This can occur on account of outdated state such as a stale IP address being cached by HTCondor daemons.
 Stop the script, invoke `condor_restart -schedd`, and try to submit again.
+You will be asked to delete the bundle first.

-If this does not work, stop the script, reboot, and try to submit again.
-Note that you will need to delete the bundle before starting the script again.
+If the resubmission also stays stuck in the running state when transferring the bundle, stop the script, reboot, and then try to submit again.
+If your temp directory survives reboots, you will again be asked to delete the bundle first.

 ### Jobs do not run but instead go on hold
 Likely, some error occurred.
 First look at the output of the `Condor_run[_basic].R` script for clues.
 Next, issue `condor_q -held` to review the hold reason.
 If the hold reason  is `Failed to initialize user log to <some path on a network drive>`, see [the next section](#jobs-go-on-hold-without-producing-matching-log-files)